AlejandroCasanova2000/DiscordBot/README.md

 This Bot is designed package in a .exe file, to start one Discord bot.

 ## Installation
 Firs Download the code and add it to your Java IDE.
-Next you have to create a Discord application in https://discord.com/developers/applications, and get a youtube API token for YouTube data in https://console.cloud.google.com/apis/library/youtube.googleapis.com.
+Next you have to create a Discord application in https://discord.com/developers/applications, and get a youtube API token for YouTube data in https://console.cloud.google.com/apis/library/youtube.googleapis.com.Next step is creating an aplication.properties file in the root folder of the project.
-Next step is creating an aplication.properties file in the root folder of the project.
 The properties file needs to have the following properties:
 * discordToken=yourDiscordToken
 * youtubeToken=YoutGoogleApiKeys
 * prefix=desiredPrefix(example: prefix=!)